 Magnum Mining and Exploration have entered into a funding agreement with IRIS (Company Number 753 471 853) for up to \$20,000,000 of funding.
 Proceeds are to help fund Magnums Integrated Green Pig Iron Project in Nevada, USA.
 This agreement was assigned to Fabrice Evangelista on 3 May 2022.
 The facility provides the company with certainty of access to funding.
-The facility was extended by Variation dated 22 March 2024 with the expiry date of the variation being 30 April 2025.
+The facility was extended by Variation dated 22 March 2024 until 30 April 2025.
+As at 31 December 2024, the continuing viability of the Group and its ability to continue as a going concern is dependent upon undertaking capital raising activities and ability to draw down funds from the IRIS facility.